nanakwasi-0/nanakwasi-0/README.md

 </p>
 <h1 align="center">About Me</h1>
 <p>
-  I am a budding software engineer still being exposed to more concepts of the field.
+  I am a budding software engineer still being exposed to more concepts in the field.
 I like to build stuff in Java, Javascript or Flutter/Dart.
-I'm an undergrad in Kwame Nkrumah University of Science & Technology pursuing a Bsc.
-Computer Engineering degree, currenlty in my final year.
+I'm an undergrad at Kwame Nkrumah University of Science & Technology pursuing a BSc.
+Computer Engineering degree, currently in my final year.
 Anything tech screams my name.
 </p>
 <br></br>
 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/max/1360/1*IRGHmiGsa16stedQvIaZfw.gif">

-- 🌱 I am currenlty learning more backened development.
+- 🌱 I am currently learning more backend development.
-- 🎯My goal immedieatly is to work on more public projects & some software engineering internships.
+- 🎯My goal immediately is to work on more public projects & some software engineering internships.
 - 📫 How to reach me **nankwasi999@gmail.com**
 - 📄 Know about my experiences <a href="https://drive.google.com/file/d/1wssiW5iUlnJleSD-ymEG93KuQthzQ-3Q/view?usp=sharing">here</a>
 - 🎭 I love design and attention to detail.